gvwilson/sensibleadventures/princess-bear/bear.md

 "Yes *sra*," Jinpa replied doggedly, "But---well, Sergeant Gyalpa said to be double sure you were back along the garrison in time for the dinner tonight.
-With the new envoy, sir.
+With the new envoy, *sra*.
 What with protocol and all along by that."

 The prince muttered something about protocol under his breath.
 "The cloud won't be any slower than horseback," he continued in a normal voice.
 "And if I'm late, I'll tell the good sergeant it was my fault."

 "Yes *sra*," Jinpa said glumly.
-He exchanged a look with Manpa that said it wouldn't matter to the sergeant whose fault the prince said it was...
+He exchanged a look with Manpa that said it wouldn't matter to the sergeant whose fault the prince said it was.

 Prince Thokmay pointed at the two little boys.
 "You two keep an eye out as well," he said sternly.
 "If you see any sign of trouble, you tell these men right away, all right?"

 "Yes *sra*," the older one said.
-His brother just stared wide-eyed at the prince, the cloud, and the big wide world he'd suddenly found himself in.
+His brother just stared wide-eyed at the the prince, the cloud, and the big wide world he'd suddenly found himself in.

-The prince pulled himself up onto Cloak behind Noxy and sat quietly as she coaxed the injured cloud into the air.
+It took Noxy two tries to get back onto Cloak.
+Wisely, the prince didn't try to help.
+Once she was settled, he pulled himself up onto the cloud behind her and sat quietly as they lifted into the air.

 They levelled off a hundred strides above the trees and turned toward Apple Bridge.
 The soft, slightly damp feel of the cloud brought memories flooding back to the prince.
 The last time he had flown had been two years ago.
-A lot had changed since then, but not the exhiliration of being able to see *everything*: the hackthorn bushes in their summer finery, the apple orchards, a trio of deer by a stream, a farmer shading his eyes to look up at the cloud...
+A lot had changed since then, but not the thrill of being able to see the whole world at
+once: the apple orchards, the hackthorn bushes in their summer finery, a trio of deer by a stream, a farmer shading his eyes to look up as they passed...

 And there, in the distance, the Blight.
 Centuries ago, the Pilots had dumped their magical waste there, from spells gone wrong to enchanted creatures so